Sam-s02/Library-Management-System-using-Pyqt5-/README.md

 --A tab for all the day to day operations, a tab for entering new books, a tab for clients, a tab for adding new users, settings tab to change, remove or add author name, categories or publisher name.

-A themes tab to change the theme of the application.
+--A themes tab to change the theme of the application.